-The population of the Sebeka School lives in a 4 county area that is considered a low income/poverty area.
-For the 2017-2018 school year, the school will have 273 students enrolled in the elementary: K-41, 1-35, 2-34, 3-41, 4-44 5-40, 6-38 and 237 students in grades 7-12.
-In 2016-2017, there were 140 students in the elementary on free and reduced lunch (49.1%) and 100 students in the secondary who qualified for free or reduced lunch (45.0%).
-Our anticipated numbers show that we will match or exceed these numbers for free and reduced qualifications during the 2017-2018 school year.
-Sebeka elementary and secondary enrollment consists primarily of Caucasian students with several African American, Asian American and Hispanic students.
-Sebeka has no students who would be considered migrant, homeless or in institutions for neglected or delinquency.
+The population of the Sebeka School lives in a 4-county area that is considered a low-income/poverty area.
+For the 2023-2024 school year, the school will have an estimated 213students enrolled in the elementary: K-34, 1-26, 2-28, 3-31, 4-30, 5-23, 6-41 and 230 students in grades 7-12.
+In 2022-2023, there were 124 students in the elementary on free and reduced lunch (59.9%) and 137 students in the secondary who qualified for free or reduced lunch (53.1%).
+For the 2023-2024 school year, legislation has passed the universal free lunch bill.
+At this time, we do not know how that will affect our free and reduced numbers.
+Sebeka's elementary and secondary enrollment consists primarily of Caucasian students with several African American, Asian American and Hispanic students.
+We did have 1 student who was homeless during the 2022-2023 school year.
+Sebeka has no students who are migrants or in institutions for neglect or delinquent.
 We have no students who have Limited English Proficiency.
-There are 46 certified staff members working at Sebeka School District.
-They consist of fourteen classroom teachers (K-6), one computer and media specialist, one guidance counselor, one speech-language pathologist, three Special Education teachers (one ASD/EBD, one LD, and one PI/DCD/ASD), one Adaptive Physical/Ed. teacher, two full time Title I Teachers and four teachers shared with the high school: Art, Band, Vocal/Music and along with fifteen teachers in the secondary.
-Fifteen of forty-five full time teachers have Master's Degrees and two teachers are currently working on their advanced degree as well.
-There are fourteen (one part time, thirteen full time) paraprofessionals in the elementary and two full time paraprofessionals in the secondary.
+There are 44 certified staff members working at Sebeka School District.
+They consist of fourteen classroom teachers (K-6), one computer and media specialist, one guidance counselor, one speech-language pathologist assistant, six Special Education teachers (K-12) (an SLD, an EBD/ASD, two SLD/EBD, a DCD/EBD/SLD/ASD and one working under a variance), one Physical Education teacher, one Adaptive Physical/Ed. teacher, two full-time Title I Teachers, one reading interventionist, one math/science interventionist and three teachers who teach K-12: Art, Band, Vocal/ Music and along with fourteen teachers in the secondary.
+Eleven of the forty-one full-time teachers have Master's Degrees.
+There are twelve paraprofessionals in the elementary and three full-time paraprofessionals in the secondary.